-Lincoln: Who’s your favorite historical figure who lived with Migraine or another Headache Disorder?
+Migraine Awareness Month #25 Lincoln: Who’s your favourite historical figure who lived with Migraine or another Headache Disorder?

-I’m hard pressed to say which is my favorite.
+I’m hard-pressed to say which is my favourite.
 The philosopher in me really has a fondness for Friedrich Nietzsche.
 But I also really enjoy the imagery of Vincent Van Gogh.

 “To live is to suffer, to survive is to find some meaning in the suffering.”

 “Hope in reality is the worst of all evils because it prolongs the torments of man.”

 “That which does not kill us makes us stronger.”

 “And those who were seen dancing were thought to be insane by those who could not hear the music.”

 “Whoever fights monsters should see to it that in the process he does not become a monster.
 And if you gaze long enough into an abyss, the abyss will gaze back into you.”